Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 During the year, According to the Section 134 (3) (n) of the Act, the company had laid down a policy for

 management of risk.
-The risk management framework defines the risk management approach of the Company
+The risk management framework defines the risk management approach of the Company and

-risks identified by the management and the mitigation measures to address such risks.
+identified by the management and the mitigation measures to address such risks.

-INTERNAL CONTROL SYSTEM AND COMPLIANCE FRAMEWORK :
+INTERNAL CONTROL SYSTEM AND COMPLIANCE FRAMEWORK:

 The Company has an Internal Control System, commensurate with size, scale and complexity of its operations.